websemantics/pyrocms-theme/README.md

 ### Show Navbar

 When building a skin, you can decide on whether you want to have a navbar or not.
-Turning this feature on / off will show the navbar with an attached toggle button to show/hide the sidebar and the classic menu, other navbar items.
-Also, some sidebar links will be removed, for example, View Site, Logout etc as will be provided by the navbar,
+Turning this feature `on` / `off` will show the navbar with an attached toggle button to `show` / `hide` the sidebar and the classic menu, other navbar items.
+Also, some sidebar links will be removed, for example, `View Site`, `Logout` etc as will be provided by the navbar,

 ### Sidebar